-As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Essential Documents website.
+As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

 You will be introduced to skills for critically analysing everyday understandings of crime and how the criminal justice system operates.
 You will also develop the skills needed to critically analyse aspects of human behaviour, and some of the principles of forensic psychology and counselling.
 Alongside these you will build on some transferable general skills which may further help work or your career prospects, including:

-identifying and understanding some kinds of data and information
+- identifying and understanding some kinds of data and information

-applying your learning to some practical issues
+- applying your learning to some practical issues

-reflecting on your own learning
+- reflecting on your own learning

-developing strategies to update your knowledge
+- developing strategies to update your knowledge

-communicating and presenting coherent arguments.
+- communicating and presenting coherent arguments.

 This diploma is relevant to a range of career paths, some of which are listed below.
 Some relate directly to criminology and psychology, others draw upon other skills which you will acquire.
 This diploma does not guarantee entry to the career fields listed, but it may ease access and increase your employability in relation to them, and it enhances prospects for progression once you are qualified to enter them.

-Once you register with us (and for up to three years after you finish your studies), you’ll have full access to our careers service for a wide range of information and advice – including online forums, website, interview simulation, vacancy service as well as the option to email or speak to a careers adviser.
+Once you register with us (and for up to three years after you finish your studies), you’ll have full access to our careers service for a wide range of information and advice.
+This includes online forums, website, interview simulation, vacancy service as well as the option to email or speak to a careers adviser.
 Some areas of the careers service website are available for you to see now, including help with looking for and applying for jobs.
 You can also read more general information about how OU study enhances your career.

-In the meantime if you want to do some research around this qualification and where it might take you, we’ve put together a list of relevant job titles as a starting point (note that some careers may require further study, training and/or work experience):
+In the meantime if you want to do some research around this qualification and where it might take you, we’ve put together a list of relevant job titles as a starting point.
+Many of these careers require further study, training and/or work experience: